-Internal evacuation plans are described in Figure 3 - "Activation and Notification Flow Chart", as well as the step-by-step procedure found on pages 27-29 of the ERPP.
+Internal evacuation plans are described in Figure 3 - "Activation and Notification Flow Chart", of the ERPP as well as in the step-by-step procedure on pages 27 and 28 of the ERPP.

 External evacuation plans are situation specific and have not been included in the ERPP.
-Evacuation of external locations cannot be pre-determined, and are to be assessed by the Emergency Services Unified Command Structure based on conditions at the time of the incident.
+Evacuation of external locations cannot be pre-determined, and should be assessed by the Emergency Services Unified Command Structure based on conditions at the time of the incident.